IT-Learner-NL/code-snippets/README.md

 Add your own visitor comment below.
 Detailed exercise in Chapter 4.

+DevOps Learner (@notatwitter): Thank you and keep up the good work!

 Stephen Chin ([@steveonjava](https://twitter.com/steveonjava)): Every developer should learn how to do DevOps!

 Overmellow (@notwitter): Seconded!